 Arts and Crafts, Board Games, Brain Games, Chess Club, Choir, Computer Animation, Daily News, Drama, Drawing, Eco-Art, French, Fun with Clay, Global Citizens, Jr. Gems, Lego, Running Club, Macrame Bracelet, MakerSpace, Math Games, Minecraft, Mini Cheer, Origami, Robotics, Scratch, Spanish Club, Sports Sampler, Video Club, Yoga for Kids, and Young Author’s Club.

 Middle and Upper After-School Activities may include:

 Activities not organized by ASM but supported by the School and held on campus include Girl Scouts and Boy Scouts, as well as sports such as baseball.
-These activities are held after school, on Saturdays, or sometimes at later hours than normal activities and are organized and supervised by parents.
+These activities are held after school, on Saturdays, or sometimes later than regular activities and are organized and supervised by parents.